sderosiaux/ghca/README.md

 A: Yes, as long as you have local access to the Git repository.

 **Q: What if I don't provide a vendor config?**
-A: All contributors will be classified as "community" - still useful for basic statistics.
+A: Contributors are automatically classified by email domain - personal emails become "community", corporate domains shown as "@domain".

 **Q: Does it modify my repository?**
 A: No, ghca is read-only.
 It never modifies your Git repository.